Tag: Raven Software

 This is pretty much WWII‘s multiplayer in a nutshell: People randomly watching others open lootboxes.
 To think this was so common a few years ago.

 The only Call of Duty game I played with regularity after that was, surprisingly, WWII.
-All the others might as well just exist in my mind, something where I play the campaign once, play through some of the multiplayer for a while, then move on to something else that catches my interest.
+All the others might as well just exist in my mind, something where I play the campaign once, play through some of the multiplayer for a while, then move on to something else that piques my interest.

 Love how this is front-and-center.
 Probably annoying to those who play the standard multiplayer.